-Options Description User databases and System databases For some objects, the Scope Matches column allows you to select if you want to use System , User , or both ( System or User ) databases types for your snapshot.
+Options Description User databases and System databases For some objects, the Scope Matches column allows you to select if you want to use System , User , or both (System or User) databases types for your snapshot.

+Databases names matching

-Databases names in your snapshot.
-Select Any if you want to include all databases names in your snapshot.
-If you want to specify strings that your filter will use to match the names of databases, click Any on the Name matches column, and a new window on list of available elements, click the elements you want to move to the Select then click Add.
-You can search for a specific element by typing a specific senter match string field (you can use wildcards), and then click Add.
-The to the Match strings field.
-You can also remove strings from this box by sets string and clicking Remove. pens.
-In the ected list, and tring in the string added --- ---
+- Select Any if you want to include all databases names in your snapshot. - If you want to specify strings that your filter will use to match the names of your databases, click Any on the Name matches column, and a new window opens.
+In the list of available elements, click the elements you want to move to the Selected list, and then click Add.
+You can search for a specific element by typing a specific string in the Enter match string field (you can use wildcards), and then click Add.
+The string added to the Match strings field.
+You can also remove strings from this box by selecting the string and clicking Remove.